kvark/vange-rs/docs/_posts/2019-12-12-data-formats.md

 The original game features vast levels that were destructible and "live": there was often something moving underground, gates opening and closing, seasons changing, making the world feel very natural.
 But how could all of this be even stored in memory of a machine from the last century?
 128Mb of RAM was supposed to be enough for the whole system running the game.

+For the technical breakdown of the formats please refer to the [wiki page](https://github.com/kvark/vange-rs/wiki).
+This blog post focuses on intuitive description that allows reasoning about the data.

 ## Level

 Level data is stored and maintained on a per-texel as a multi-layer height map with metadata.
 Every point of potentially 4096x32768 resolution of a level has its own 1-byte height and 1-byte metadata.
 For areas that are double-layered, two horizontally adjacent cells are merged to represent the 2x1 segment of the map.
 They encode the following values: